Jil Teichmann: 2021: WTA 1000 final, four top-10 wins

-2022: Third WTA 1000 semifinal, top 25 debut, Grand Slam fourth round
+2022: Madrid semifinal, top 25 debut

 She reached her third career WTA 1000 semifinal at the Madrid Open, following four consecutive straight-set wins over Petra Kvitová, Leylah Fernandez, Elena Rybakina, and Anhelina Kalinina in the quarterfinals.
 Despite being ousted in the last four by Jessica Pegula, Teichmann entered the top 30 at world No. 29 for the first time following the tournament.

-At the Italian Open, she recorded a back-to-back win against Rybakina at the same level as the 2022 Madrid 1000 to reach again the quarterfinals in an over three-hours marathon match.
+At the Italian Open, she recorded a back-to-back win against Rybakina at the same level as the WTA 1000 Madrid to reach again the quarterfinals in an over three-hours marathon match.
 It was her 13th career top 20 win, with her 12th coming one day previously over Karolína Plíšková.
-As a result, she secured a top 25 debut at world No. 24, on 16 May 2022.
+As a result, she secured her top 25 debut at world No. 24, on 16 May 2022.

-At the French Open, she reached the third round, after beating the Serbian Olga Danilović in straight sets, for the first time in her career in 11 attempts.
-She went one step further to reach the fourth round, having never past the second round at a major before, defeating Victoria Azarenka in a three-sets match lasting three hours and 18 minutes, the longest match thus far.
+At the French Open, she had reached the third round, after beating Olga Danilović in straight sets, for the first time in her career in the eleventh attempt.
+She went one step further to reach the fourth round, having never gotten past the second round at a major before, defeating Victoria Azarenka in a three-sets match lasting three hours and 18 minutes, the longest match thus far.
 This was her seventh of 14 top-20 wins in 2022.
 Seeded 18th at Wimbledon, after having an incredible run at the French Open, Teichmann lost in the first round to Ajla Tomljanović, in straight sets.

-2023: Eight top-10 win
+2023: Indian Wells third round, another career doubles title

-She reached the third round in Indian Wells for the first time at this tournament defeating 9th seed compatriot Belinda Bencic for her first top-10 win of the season.
+Teichmann reached the third round in Indian Wells for the first time defeating ninth seed Belinda Bencic in round two, before losing to Rebecca Peterson.

+She captured her second WTA Tour doubles title with Jodie Burrage at the 2023 Transylvania Open.

+2024: WTA 125 title in Ljubljana

+Teichmann won her first WTA 125 title at the Ljubljana Open defeating Nuria Párrizas Díaz in the final.
+She also reached the final of this tournament in doubles, partnering Lina Gjorcheska, but they lost to Nuria Brancaccio and Leyre Romero Gormaz.

+2025: Second WTA 125 title, return to top 100

+Teichmann qualified for the main-draw at the Singapore Open and defeated Harriet Dart and Olivia Gadecki to reach the quarterfinals, where she lost to fourth seed Wang Xinyu in three sets.

+She won her second WTA 125 title at the Mumbai Open, defeating Mananchaya Sawangkaew in straight sets in the final.
+Teichmann moved up 17 places to world No. 100 in the WTA singles rankings following her win on 10 February 2025.

 National representation

-Junior

 At the 2014 Summer Youth Olympics in China, she won the gold medal in mixed doubles, partnering Jan Zieliński.
 They defeated Ye Qiuyu of China and Jumpei Yamasaki of Japan in the final.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results are included in win–loss records.